 Looking at BitConnect, it should be pretty clear that we were dealing with nothing more than a Ponzi scheme.
 People join the company by investing money and then that money provides them with an ROI.

 The signs of confirmation

-Also, it attended the ICO EVENT conference in Amsterdam as a sponsor, and even hosted its own gaudy suit-and-gown gala night in Thailand.
+Also, it attended the ICO EVENT conference in Amsterdam as a sponsor.
+Even hosted its own gaudy suit-and-gown gala night in Thailand.

 Let’s see the other signs.

-To give you a better perspective on the magnitude of damage BitConnect’s shifty business has caused to its thousands of investors.
+We want to give you a better perspective on the magnitude of damage BitConnect’s shifty business has caused to its thousands of investors.

-While the Bitcoin investment platform is practically defunct now, it has inspired a slew of copycats – including EthConnect (based on Ethereum), XRPConnect (based on Ripple), and NEOConnect (based on NEO).
+While the Bitcoin investment platform is practically defunct now, it has inspired a slew of copycats.
+Also including EthConnect (based on Ethereum), XRPConnect (based on Ripple), and NEOConnect (based on NEO).

-Recommendation – It was the Ponzi Scheme in its essence.
+It was the Ponzi Scheme in its essence.